 Marcel Proust immortalized the madeleines in his writing.
 But the French did not change the name of these little cakes to prousteleines or madeleines à la Proust.
-When poet Bulhão Pato, a 19th century writer, waxed poetically about a clam dish, the Portuguese named the recipe after him.
+When Bulhão Pato, a 19th century writer, waxed poetically about a clam dish, the Portuguese named the recipe after him.
 Ameijoas à Bulhão Pato (clams Bulhão Pato) has become the classic Portuguese clam recipe.

 It is easy to prepare: combine olive oil and garlic in a pot; add the clams.
 Once the clams open, add some chopped coriander and a few squirts of lemon juice.